 Avoiding cold is the most important strategy for anyone with Raynaud’s phenomenon.
 Other natural strategies that may help to improve Raynaud’s are an anti-inflammatory diet with warming foods, acupuncture, using essential oils, managing stress, and chiropractic care.
 Avoiding and detoxing your body from chemicals and heavy metals is very important.
 It is important to test for and reduce high levels of homocysteine and to avoid nicotine and other vasoconstrictors.
 Targeted supplementation may also be beneficial.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
-At my clinic, we offer long-distance and local, in-person functional health coaching programs.
+At my clinic, we offer long-distance functional health coaching programs.
 For further support with your Raynaud’s recovery and other health goals, just reach out and our fantastic coaches are here to support your journey.